-Since 1837, 82 shark attacks and two fatalities have occurred in South Carolina [source: ISAF].
+Since 1837, 102 shark attacks have occurred in South Carolina [source: ISAF].
 Though they occur all along the state's coastline, the majority have occurred in Horry County, home to popular Myrtle Beach.
 As this list will reveal, more people in the water generally increases the chance of a shark attack.

-Almost 40 species of shark are indigenous to South Carolina's waters [source: South Carolina Department of Natural Resources].
+Some 12 species of sharks have been detected in South Carolina's waters [source: South Carolina Department of Natural Resources].
 The species are generally mild, including the sandbar and bonnethead sharks, but more aggressive species, including the tiger and the bull shark have been spotted.
-South Carolina's offshore estuaries provide good birthing and feeding grounds for these sharks [source: Viegas].
+South Carolina's offshore estuaries provide good birthing and feeding grounds for these sharks.

 It should be noted that escaping to the other Carolina won't eliminate the threat of sharks.
-North Carolina is no slouch in the shark attack department either, with 52 attacks and 3 fatalities [source: ISAF].
+North Carolina is no slouch in the shark attack department either, with 64 attacks [source: ISAF].